 All Penn students are required to attend the orientation activities organized by the University of Sydney prior to the start of each semester.
 More information on the University of Sydney’s orientation activities can be found here.

 Some internship opportunities exist at the University of Sydney that students may be eligible to apply for, including a summer internship prior to the start of Semester Two at the University of Sydney (Fall term at Penn).
 Further details on this program are available from the Global Programs Manager in Penn Abroad.
+Additionally, the Global Internship Program (GIP) now has placements at the University of Sydney for summer internships.
+For more information, visit the website here.

 The University of Sydney’s Mates Abroad mentoring program is highly encouraged for Penn students studying abroad at Sydney.
 Students are paired with Australian student mentors where they meet and connect pre-arrival, provide support as students settle into life in Sydney, assist students with traveling on the Sydney public transport network and experience the student lifestyle.
 Information on joining Mates Abroad is provided to students upon acceptance in to the program by the University of Sydney.